bhuvanaindukuri/my-library/generative-ai/llms.md

   - Decoder only models
     - Most widely used
     - Examples: GPT family of models, BLOOM, Jurassic, LLaMA, and many more

+#### In-context Learning
+- Zero-Shot Inference
+  - Provide instructions and format
+  - No example
+- One shot inference
+  - Provide single example in the prompt
+  - Examples can help smaller models better
+- Few shot inference
+  - Multiple examples